luisdiaz1997/PULSE-FIX/README.md

 # PULSE-FIX
 Install Pulse connect in any Ubuntu based distro

-Pulse connect does not currently offer support for some Ubuntu-based distributions, this small script lets you run it on your computer
+Pulse connect does not currently offer support for some Ubuntu-based distributions, this small script fixes that problem.

 ## Configuration